hpc-carpentry/hpc-carpentry.github.io/_posts/2019/03/2019-03-13-carpentrycon2020-themes-and-venues.md

 layout: page
 authors: ["Malvika Sharan"]
 teaser: "Submit your theme suggestions and venue bids for CarpentryCon 2020"
-title: "Bring CarpentryCon 2020 to your city - Call for themes and venues"
+title: "Bring CarpentryCon 2020 to Your City – Call for Themes and Venues"
 date: 2019-03-13
 time: "11:00:00"
 tags: ["CarpentryCon 2020", "Announcement", "Theme", "venue","community call"]